-Thanks to the support of the Odd Fellow & Rebekah Benefit Fund, we are proud to announce the launch of our Resident Rights Advocacy Initiative.
-The goal of this initiative will be to improve the ability of nursing home residents in Western New York to advocate for themselves to receive the best possible care.
-Please click on the link above to learn more.
+Thanks to the support of the Odd Fellow & Rebekah Benefit Fund, we launched the Resident Rights Advocacy Initiative, to improve the ability of nursing home residents in WNY to advocate for themselves to receive the best possible care.

 EDUCATING, EMPOWERING & ADVOCATING